Mickyei/Software-Testing-Assignment/README.md

 # Student template
+Use npx mocha --reporter mochawesome to run testing with reports
 ## Purpose of this repository

 This is a project template for students participating in Software Testing course